-In 2016, Oregon’s private-sector child care businesses numbered 1,187 and employed 11,421 workers.
+Child care businesses tend to be small operations.
+In 2018, Oregon’s private-sector child care businesses numbered 1,308 and employed 12,453 workers.
 Half of the businesses had four or fewer employees.
 Fifteen percent of child care businesses employ 20 or more workers.

-Wages are low in the industry, an issue that is often linked with quality of care.
-Total payroll of child care businesses with employees in 2016 was about $262 million – this averages out to an annual industry wage of $23,000, less than half the all-industry average of $47,700 (as shown in the Census Bureau’s County Business Patterns data set).
-One reason for a low average wage could be the low wages of the occupations that dominate the industry.
-For example, the median wage of a preschool teacher in Oregon in 2018 is $13.91 per hour, and the median wage for childcare workers is $11.98.
+Average wages are low in the industry.
+Total payroll of child care businesses with employees in 2020 was about $271 million – this averages out to almost $27,000 per worker, less than half the private-sector average of $59,000.
+The low average wage is due to the low wages of the occupations that dominate the industry.
+For example, the median wage of a preschool teacher in Oregon in 2020 is $14.71 per hour, and the median wage for childcare workers is $12.90.
 These two occupations account for more than two-thirds of the employment in the day care industry.

-Additional research from the Oregon Child Care Research Partnership (Oregon Early Learning Workforce), shows that turnover among regulated child care facilities far exceeds turnover at K-12 schools.
-In fact, between 2012 and 2016, the annual turnover rates in child care facilities ranged from 16 to 29 percent per year.
-In all, just 36 percent of the 2012 child care workforce were still working in child care in 2016.
+In its study Oregon Early Learning Workforce, the Oregon Child Care Research Partnership notes, “Lower levels of compensation have been shown to be associated with higher teacher turnover, lower teacher morale, and lower levels of observed quality.”
+Turnover among regulated child care facilities far exceeds turnover at K-12 schools.
+Teacher turnover negatively impacts children directly by disrupting the relationships with the adults caring for them, and indirectly through lower morale among remaining teachers.
+Between 2012 and 2018, the annual turnover rates in child care facilities ranged from 16 to 29% per year.
+In all, just 32% of Oregon’s 2012 child care workforce were still working in child care in 2018.
 Programs paying lower wages tended to have lower levels of teacher retention than the industry norm.

 As the importance of early childhood education is embraced and more fully supported, efforts are underway to better measure and support the professional development of child care workers and preschool teachers and more fully align their training and compensation with the broader array of educators.
 The study concluded, “Low wages are associated with high turnover rates in both early learning and K-12.
 High turnover rates harm children and challenge professional development investments; although in Oregon’s early learning workforce we find that those in whom we made professional development investments were mainly in the group who remained in the workforce.”